alvicstep/kintwin/layouts/readme.md

 - two finger operations can be achieved by holding up to 3 modifier keys (KEYPAD/SHIFT/CTRL) with a thumb finger and using index/middle/ring finger by pressing keywell keys.
 For example, you can fully control caret position and text selection of:
     - each letter
     - each word
-    - from the current caret position to the begining of the line
+    - from a current caret position to the beginning of the line
-    - from the current caret position to the end of the line
+    - from a current caret position to the end of the line
     - multiple lines
     - multiple pages
-- combining key combinations together can also be very beneficial.
-For example, executing "KEYPAD + O" and then "KEYPAD + SHIFT + U" selects the whole line of text in any text editor
+- executing  key combinations in a sequence can also be very beneficial.
+For example, executing "KEYPAD + O" and then "KEYPAD + SHIFT + U" selects the whole line of text in any text editor.
-- keypad layer also allows for the access of the following keys by moving a single finger from the home row
+- keypad layer allows accessing the following keys by moving one finger away from the home row
     - function keys (F1-F12)
     - **ESC** key
     - **CAPSLOCK** key